OceanBase logo

 3. Mount the OAT directory.

-Create a directory named /data_dir on the server (you can customize the path; /data_dir is used as an example in this topic) to store persistent data of OAT.
+Create a /data_dir directory on the server (the path can be customized.
+This example uses /data_dir for illustration) to store persistent data for OAT.

-After /data_dir is mounted to the OAT container, OAT automatically creates the /data_dir/logs, /data_dir/images, and /data_dir/db directories for storing OAT system logs, Docker images of components and products, and database files of OAT.
+After the /data_dir directory is mounted to the OAT container, OAT automatically creates the /data_dir/logs, /data_dir/images, and /data_dir/db directories to store OAT system logs, Docker images for components and products, and OAT database files, respectively.

 mkdir -p /data_dir

-4. Load the OAT installation package as an image.
+4. Load the OAT installation package as a Docker image.

 docker load -i oat_xxx_xxxxxxxx_xxx.tgz